vmyrgiotis/vmyrgiotis.github.io/README.md

 ### Publications
 ---------
-A list of my publications is available in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis/publications).
+An up-to-date list of publications is available on [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis/publications).